-Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster Central U.S.
+Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster central U.S.

 It’s exceptionally early in the season to see an episode like this; in fact, there is no precedent for the Weather Service offices in either Tulsa or Oklahoma City issuing an ice storm warning in October.
 The warning issued Monday morning by the Tulsa office beats out the previous earliest issuance by six weeks.

-Oklahoma City, Lawton-Fort Sill, and Wichita Falls — all home to roughly 100,000 people or more — could see a half-inch to an inch of ice, making this a high-impact event.
+Oklahoma City, Lawton-Fort Sill, Okla., and Wichita Falls, Tex., — all home to roughly 100,000 people or more — could see a half-inch to an inch of ice, making this a high-impact event.
 For some, the freezing rain could mix with or change to sleet for a time, which would limit ice accumulations on trees and power lines.